-Oklahoma State University is a public research university that was founded in 1890.
 Oklahoma State offers 200 undergraduate degree programs and 124 graduate-level degree programs to more than 24,649 students from all 50 states, as well as from over 100 foreign countries.
 According to Niche.com OSU ranked #1 in Top Public Universities in Oklahoma, Niche.com gave OSU an overall grade ranking of A. Oklahoma State University offers an early childhood education degree online.
 The early childhood education degree covers different topics including child development, teaching techniques, literacy development, classroom management, and more.
-It is designed for individuals who are interested in working with young children from birth through age eight in a variety of settings – preschools, daycare centers, Head Start programs, or private preschools.
+This program is specifically tailored for individuals with a passion for engaging with young children, spanning from birth to the age of eight, within an array of environments such as preschools, daycare centers, Head Start programs, or private preschools.

 10.)
 Wilmington University

 Wilmington University is a private, nonprofit, accredited institution that’s focused on advancing educational opportunities for working adults.
 Wilmington’s diverse degree & certificate programs equip you with the theoretical knowledge and practical experience to be successful in a global market.
 The classes offered are immersive and the school’s instructors are all professionals who can provide students with rich real-world experiences.
 Wilmington University offers an early childhood education degree that will help you become a proactive and effective educator.
 The program is designed to help you acquire the tools and skills needed to work with children from birth to age 8.
 The coursework includes child development, teaching methods, assessment, safety and nutrition, family involvement in education, and more.
 Your hands-on experience will come through observations of students in various classrooms within the university system.
 The early childhood education program also features a student teaching requirement that provides you with invaluable training in this field.